textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 * directory
 * . . .

-It should also not be necessary to put file tree examples in code.[^trees]
+It should also not be necessary to mark up file tree examples as code.

-[^trees]: Note to documentation team: This is a good example where a new class selector (e.g.. `.file-tree`) is made available to offset representations of file trees, which are neither code, blockquotes, nor, as another proposed/needed selector, `.examples`.
+[^trees]: Note to documentation team: This is a good example where a new class selector (e.g.. `.file-tree`) is made available to offset representations of file trees, which are not semantically suitable as `code` or `blockquote`, and should probably be different from regular text `.examples`.

 ### Normal text

 Normal text strings are any other type outside of those already described (outside of any functional control or interface widget).
 A notably example are the possible types of text that appear at the bottoms of back-end panels, like software versions numbers.

-Normal text strings should be offset from regular documentation copy by single quotation marks, for exmaple:
+Normal text strings should be offset from regular documentation copy by single quotation marks, for exmaple:[^examples]

 ‘[Textpattern CMS](#) (v4.7.3)’

-And:
+And:[^examples]

 ‘[Back to top](#)’